by Brett Bartholomew

 Let those hands go and really put some effort into each strike.
 Every punch has power!

 Mix n match the intervals or drills to match your ability level or specific goals.
 You can do short bursts of effort (5-20sec) or you can choose to work for longer periods of time (2-5 minutes).
-Again, it really just depends on your specific goal for that workout.
+Again, it really just depends on your specific goal for that Workout for Fighters.
 Hopefully this provides some new ideas that you can use in your own workouts.